kallisto-finance/curve-dao-whitelist/README.md

 A vote against signals community disapproval for Kallisto’s Curve Chaser Vault to be whitelisted for veCRV rewards.

 Poll:
-The poll will be submitted to the DAO, 24-hours after this post and after comments and review from the community.
+The poll will be submitted to the DAO, 24-hours after this post, and after comments and review from the community.

 Again, special thanks to the thoughful comments on our first proposal.
 We hope this updated proposal clarifies the Kallisto opportunity and value to the community.